Doctoral Skills Advice

 Any of the following from the Researcher Development Framework (from Vitae)

-The Postgraduate Research Skills Adviser can help develop your transferable skills in any of the following from the researcher development domains:
+As part of Postgraduate Research Development, I can help develop your transferable skills in any of the following from the researcher development domains:

 - Analysis and critical thinking (RDF A2 & A3)